 If you are finding it hard to remember all the different commands to perform different operations in Scikit Learn then don’t worry, you are not alone, it happens more often than you would think.
 At Intellipaat, we make sure that our learners get the best out of our e-learning services and that is exactly why we Read More

 Simple, expressive and arguably one of the most important libraries in Python, not only does it make real-world Data Analysis significantly easier but provides an optimized feature of being significantly fast.
 It is common that for those who just started Data Science journey with Python and Pandas library might find it overwhelming to remember all those functions Read More

-Previously in this Python Tutorial, we have already learned what Python Lists are and how to use them.
-We also understood Python list comprehensions in brief.
-In this section, we will go in the depths of Python List comprehension and understand why we need it.
-In case you want to jump to a specific topic in this Read More
+Previously in this Python tutorial, we have already learned what Python lists are and how to use them.
+We have also understood list comprehension Python.
+In this section, we will go deep into list comprehension Python and understand why we need it.
+Following is the list of all topics that we will cover in this section: Read More

-Web scraping has been around for a while now, but it has become very popular in the past decade.
-Python has made web scraping very easy.
+Web scraping Python has been around for a while now, but it has become more popular in the past decade.
+Web Scraping using Python is very easy.
 With the help of Python, extracting data from a web page can be done automatically.
-In this module, we will discuss web scraping from the scratch.
-Also, this tutorial will be guiding Read More
+In this module, we will discuss web scraping in Python from scratch.
+Also, this Read More

 Download Interview Questions asked by top MNCs in 2019?